 Audited Courses—Credit hours taken for a grade of "audit" do not apply toward a degree program.
 The grade of “audit” is not included in determining status for financial aid and does not count in the calculation of satisfactory academic progress.

 Incomplete Grades—Courses with grades of "I" (Incomplete) will be considered as credit hours attempted and not completed.
 Students who have made arrangements with the instructor to complete required course work are not required to re-register for the same class during a subsequent semester to complete the work.
-If the "incomplete" grade resulted in a student being placed on financial aid probation or suspension, once completed, the student must notify the Financial Aid Office to have progress reevaluated.
+If the "incomplete" grade resulted in a student being placed on financial aid probation or suspension, once completed, the student must notify the Office of Scholarships and Financial Aid to have their progress reevaluated.

 Cumulative Grade Point Average – The minimum cumulative GPA for graduation at CVCC is 2.00.
 The student receiving financial aid must meet the minimum standard of the school.